TheThingsNetwork/docs/_archives/refactor/uno/_quickstart.md

     RX Delay 1: 1000
     RX Delay 2: 2000
     ```

+    Use the first `EUI` value to register your device.

 > Next time you need the Device EUI of a device, simply select **File > Examples > TheThingsNetwork > [DeviceInfo](https://github.com/TheThingsNetwork/arduino-device-lib/blob/master/examples/DeviceInfo/DeviceInfo.ino)** and upload this sketch that will call `ttn.showStatus()` every 10 seconds from `loop()`.